-After four years of doing so, he resumed his studies, this time in architecture.
-He worked in architectural firms until he graduated in 1980.
-The following year he obtained a diploma in urban planning from the Ecole Nationale des Ponts et Chaussées civil engineering school and gained a particular interest in development economics, urban economics and the economic analysis of projects.
-He began working in engineering firms while continuing his training in economics.
-In 1989 he graduated with a PhD in Economics from the University of Paris X.
+Thierry Paulais was born in Paris in 1952.
+The day after his baccalaureate, he began studying philosophy, then abandoned them to devote himself to artisanal boat building and navigation.
+After four years of this regime, he resumed his studies, this time in architecture.
+He worked in architectural firms until he obtained his DPLG diploma in 1980.
+The following year he obtained a graduate degree in town planning at the National School of Bridges and Roads and took a keen interest in development economics, urban economics and the economic analysis of projects.
+He began to work in design offices and at the same time continued to train in economics.
+In 1989 he obtained a Doctorate in economics from the University of Paris X.